Hi-PACE/hipace/docs/source/run/parameters.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 * ``hipace.use_amrex_mlmg`` (`bool`) optional (default `0`)
     Whether to use the AMReX multigrid solver.
-Note that this requires the compile time option ``AMReX_LINEAR_SOLVERS`` to be true.
+Note that this requires the compile-time option ``AMReX_LINEAR_SOLVERS`` to be true.
 Generally not recommended since it is significantly slower than the default HiPACE++ multigrid solver.

 * ``hipace.MG_tolerance_rel`` (`float`) optional (default `1e-4`)
     Relative error tolerance of the multigrid solvers.